TecJoJo/Mywebsite/README.md

+**I am currently working on with a much bigger portfolio project using React.js.**

 # Mywebsite
 Welcome to my personal website!
 It's fully written by myself with vanilla javascript, CSS and HTML as a course assingment of "web-development fundamental" from Hämeen University of Applied Sciences